-It’s time to ‘get your goth on’ for World Goth Day!
-Now in its seventh year, the annual celebration of all things goth takes place on May 22 and goths around the world are ready for the occasion.
-Here are 10 ways you can pledge your allegiance to the dark side!
+It's that time of year again, guys and ghouls – it's World Goth Day!
+The annual celebration of all things goth and macabre takes place on May 22, and goths all over the globe are primed and ready for the occasion.
+But how does one celebrate such a day?
+Here are 10 ways to pledge your allegiance to the dark side and get your goth on.

 Support Your Local Goth Scene

 You know the saying: if you don’t use it, you lose it.
 Find out about your local goth night and go there, support your local goth bands and purchase from your local goth shops.
+Easy, right?
 If you’re the only goth in the village, you can still show your support by hunting out independent stores and bands online.
-Be goth and proud.
+Be goth and proud!

 Indulge In New Gothic Sounds